|MEETING||YORK TRADESMEN'S ANGLING ASSOCIATION (YTAA) AGM|

 4.2 Report by the Secretary

-• The Secretary reminded the meeting that Garry Taylor had very kindly again sponsored the GT trophy fish.
-The Chairman invited the lucky captors; David Turnbull, Ian Dodd and Bill Pegram to come forward to receive a bottle of wine presented by Garry.
-(Bill Pegram apologies) The Association remain grateful for Garry’s on-going support and generosity.
+The Secretary reminded the meeting that Garry Taylor had very kindly again sponsored the GT trophy fish.
+The Chairman invited the lucky captors; Ian Dodd and Alan Bull to come forward to receive a bottle of wine presented by Garry, other winners Andre Richter, Brian Chandler and Oliver Shimmin were not present at the meeting.
+The Association remain grateful for Garry’s on-going support and generosity.

 The Secretary concluded his report with a presentation of highlights of the 2019 season.